-Poor Hallq, he's had this issue before: his speech is plagued with ums and uhs.
-People have told him about this and I feel bad stacking criticism on him but it kind of became too distracting.
-Also, I think it was contagious, the host started doing it more it seemed.
-Hallq brought up some good points about Mormonism but they just didn't seem too relevant to the topic, or at least I bet that's how Xians will see it considering how critical they are of Mormonism (unless of course the Republican nom is Mormon, then they seem to be more open towards the religion :P).
+Hallq did make some good points about Mormonism but they didn't so relevant to the topic when they were mentioned, or at least I bet that's how Christians will see it considering how critical they are of Mormonism (unless of course the Republican nom is Mormon, then they seem to be more open towards the religion :P).
 I was also a little annoyed that even though he was asked to debate probability with a student of Richard Swinburne - the guy who came up with the stat that there is a 97% chance that the resurrection was true - he said he had only read Swinburne's book a while ago.

 I was surprised to find out that Hallq and I are the same age and Calum

 sounded pretty young too.
 One of the perks of Unbelievable is that it

 seems more willing to get younger guests on and this has some pros and